 This Recommendation uses the following terms defined elsewhere:

-3.1.1 <Term 1> [Reference]: <optional quoted definition>

-3.1.2 <Term 2> [Reference]: <optional quoted definition>
+3.1.1 Camera-Left and Right [IETF CLUE FW]: For media captures, camera-left and camera- right are from the point of view of a person observing the rendered media.
+They are the opposite of stage-left and stage-right.

 3.2 Terms defined in this Recommendation

 This Recommendation defines the following terms:

 3.2.1 Capability: A terminal has a particular capability if it is able to encode and transmit or receive and decode that particular signal.
 A capability may also relate to how a terminal captures or renders signal.

+3.2.2 Cycles Per Degree: The number of alternating white and black lines that can be captured or rendered per degree of visual field.